Casual work and part-time jobs for teenagers: why they’re good

-- Think of one or two questions to ask at the end of the interview.
+- Think of 1-2 questions to ask at the end of the interview.
 These show that your child is interested in the job.
 For example, ‘Who will I be working with?’ or ‘What does a typical day in this job look like?’

 - Practise asking for the interviewer when they arrive at the interview.
 Also practise introducing themselves.

 - Collect examples of work or experience to bring to the interview – for example, flyers about clubs or events your child is involved with, awards, certificates and so on.